Universal Eminence Awards 2024 Season 1 Celebrates Visionaries Shaping the Future - www.lokmattimes.com

 The awards ceremony was a star-studded event that brought together some of the most talented and innovative minds from all the industries.
 The winners were selected based on their outstanding work, dedication, and commitment to excellence.

-Holiday & Resort Partner: Triptadka - Atul Dudhe (Director), Sujal Shah (Partner)
+* Holiday & Resort Partner: Triptadka - Mr. Atul Dudhe (Director), Sujal Shah (Partner)

 (ADVERTORIAL DISCLAIMER: The above press release has been provided by PNN.will not be responsible in any way for the content of the same)